 Students who are approved for exchange and who meet Drake’s English proficiency requirements will be assisted by the Office of Admission and the appropriate academic department to prepare a schedule of classes.
 (For more information on English proficiency requirements, click here.)

 Course scheduling will be based on the student’s transcript and the list of courses “in progress”.
 Special care will be taken to ensure that Drake pre-requisites have been satisfied and that courses previously completed are not duplicated.

 A typical undergraduate course load is four or five courses per semester.
 A typical law (graduate level) course load is three or four courses.

 Law students will meet with an adviser to plan their schedule after arrival at Drake.

-When preparing a “wish list” list please refer to the Course Descriptions and Schedule of Classes posted under “Quick Links” on the Drake home page, www.drake.edu.
+When preparing a “wish list” list please refer to the Course Descriptions and the Schedule of Classes.
 Course Descriptions include the prerequisites for each course.
 The Schedule of Classes shows which courses are offered during the next semester.
 Please note that many courses listed under Course Descriptions will not appear on the Schedule of Classes because they are not offered every semester.

 The Schedule of Classes is posted in March for Fall semester, and in October for Spring semester.
-Please note that courses numbered 200 or above are reserved for students admitted to our graduate programs and are not generally open for exchange students.
+Courses numbered 200 or above are reserved for students admitted to our graduate programs and are not generally open for exchange students.